Oieswarya/Maptcha/README.md

 The combined.py script contains all the three python scripts.

 toy.log is for testing.
 Contains the graph.
-Input for any of the three scaffolding approaches.
+Can be used as input for wiring heusristic and vertex reordering approach.

+toyForBway.mtx is test input for bway graph matching.